Malware Scanner for WordPress

 Several popular plugins' and themes' files can appear on the scan list, but do not be worried - it is normal for some plugins to use code that can look malicious for a scanner, but does not contain any bad code.
 These are known as "false positives".

 Although we try to limit the number of files that are wrongly identified, we also want to be thorough and rather show you a couple of wrong identified files than miss something malicious.

 Again this does not mean they will do harm to your site.
 It just means you need to have a closer look at their content.

 Hackers do not only try to attack big websites or corporate networks, but even small websites are also of use for malicious code.

 That reason could be anything from injecting spammy content into your website for SEO purposes, getting customer data or just being able to brag about getting into your website or bring it down for fun.

 Mostly you would find your website under attack from automated scripts that just try different automated hack attempts, without any human interaction.

 How malware scanners work

-Identifying malicious code hiding in between actual legit code is difficult.
-Here are a couple of examples of what anti-malware scanners have to consider when detecting security threats on your website
+Identifying malicious code hiding in between actual legit code not easy.
+Here are a couple of examples of what a WordPress malware scanner has to consider when detecting security threats on a website.

 Real code comments